Jayita11/Profit-Analysis-Dashboard-Excel/README.md

   ![unnamed-14](https://github.com/user-attachments/assets/91bea56c-6ce6-479e-ab9a-3a9454a39816)

-- **Additional Insights**: Includes the number of transactions, total customers, product count, and the number of countries the company sells to.
+- **Additional Insights**: Visualizing critical KPIs with easy-to-read cards for smart and rapid decision-making, such as the number of transactions, total customers, current items, COGS, revenue, profit, quantity sold, and regions the company sells to.

 ## Technical Skills
 - **DAX (Data Analysis Expressions)**: Utilized for complex calculations and data manipulation within Power BI.